You’re sure to learn something new from these amazing facts about Booderee.

 What do you know about the little penguin?

 The little penguin is the smallest species of penguin, growing to just 30 centimetres in height.

-While the little penguin is found around the southern coasts of Australia, Bowen Island is one of the most successful breeding colonies with around 5,000 breeding pairs.
+While the little penguin is found around the southern coasts of Australia, Bowen Island is one of the most successful breeding colonies, with around 5,000 breeding pairs.

-Can you recognise a satin bowerbird’s bower?
+How can you recognise a satin bowerbird’s bower?